apollographql/apollo-link-rest/docs/rest.md

 });
 ```

-Plaintext responses can be handled by manually parsing and converting them to JSON (using the previously described format that Apollo expects):
+Plaintext, or XML, or otherwise-encoded responses can be handled by manually parsing and converting them to JSON (using the previously described format that Apollo expects):

 ```js
 const link = new RestLink({